 Medical professionals use the unfortunate phrase “advanced maternal age” or “geriatric pregnancy” to describe pregnancies after age 35 because it’s considered a high risk pregnancy, but what does that really mean?

 It’s true that statistically, health risks increase for mother and baby as you get older.
-For example, as eggs can’t regenerate or repair themselves (and remember you’ve had these eggs in your body since birth), the risk of certain chromosomal abnormalities like Down Syndrome increases.
+For example, as eggs can’t regenerate or repair themselves (and remember you’ve had these eggs in your body since birth), the risk of certain chromosomal abnormalities like Down Syndrome10 increases.

 This doesn’t necessarily mean you can’t have a healthy pregnancy, but it does mean your OB-GYN or midwife will likely recommend more office visits and lab work, which may actually be beneficial for you and your baby.
-A large study found that the babies of pregnant women over 35 who underwent more frequent prenatal care had better outcomes.
+A large study11 found that the babies of pregnant women over 35 who underwent more frequent prenatal care had better outcomes.

 Below I’ll share some of the pregnancy risks associated with increased age.
 These risk are related to egg quality that declines with age and hormone shifts associated with perimenopause.
 This isn’t meant to scare you, but I think it’s important for anyone to be informed about risks.